qalkaraimeh/qalkaraimeh/README.md

 - 👋 Hi, I’m Qutaibah Alkaraimeh
-- 👀 I’m interested in JS and MERN (MongoDB, Express, React, Node) Stack Development.
+- 👀 I’m interested in Cybersecurity.
-- 🌱 I’m currently learning Python and FastApi.
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on JS and Python projects.
 - 📫 You can reach me on [LinkedIn](https://www.linkedin.com/in/qutaibah-alkaraimeh-58aba0199).

 <!---